ryanlewis/cdf-tests/README.md

+# CDF Node module tests for t-digest and sample-distribution

 Some quick tests around two Node modules that are useful for calculating quartiles and other statistics.

-# Notes

 This is a very simplistic test and is by no means exhaustive.